nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 GET [base]/[resourcetype]?name=value&...
 ```

-In order to enable searching by date/time range, servers SHALL support the following prefixes as defined in the base FHIR specification for date parameters: eq, gt, lt, ge, le.
+In order to enable searching by date/time range, servers **MUST** support the following prefixes as defined in the base FHIR specification for date parameters: eq, gt, lt, ge, le.

 To search for all the appointments for a patient that occurred over a 2 year period: